pay down credit card debt

 - While working on reducing your debt, try to avoid using your credit cards altogether.
-If cash is not on hand, don't buy until you're sure you can afford it and you won't be put further into debt.
+If cash is not on hand, don't buy it until you're sure you can afford it, and you won't be put further into debt.

 - Prioritize budget items, such as mortgage, groceries and other expenses, and see if you can eliminate any at the bottom of the list.
 If you can, money for those non-essentials could instead be put toward your debt.

 - Don't use retirement savings against credit card debt.
-Not only does that imperil future comfort and security. it may expose you to taxes and fees.
+Not only does that imperil future comfort and security, it may expose you to taxes and fees.
 Some accounts and 401(k)s, for example, carry penalties for early withdrawal.
-Debt payments may bot be worth those losses.
+Debt payments may not be worth those losses.